-2.5 DETAILED DESCRIPTION OF DRAFT ALTERNATIVES
+21.1 DETAILED DESCRIPTION OF DRAFT ALTERNATIVES

-The sections describe the draft alternatives' goals, objectives, and management decisions/actions.
-At the beginning of each section there is a brief description introducing the action/topic and rationale for alternatives development.
+At the beginning of each management direction section there is a brief description introducing the action/topic and rationale for alternatives development.
 These introductions are not planning decisions but are included to establish context for the alternatives.
 Section 2.5 includes rangewide alternatives applicable to all states, organized by the cross-cutting management topics/issues identified during scoping (see Section 1.6).
 Accompanying these narratives are tables showing side-by-side descriptions of the alternatives.
 Section 2.6 includes the alternatives associated with state-specific circumstances, organized by state.
 Alternatives I and 2 in Section 2.5 are presented as summaries due to variations by state or planning area.
 Not all decisions from the 2015 and 2019 amendment efforts are included in Alternatives I and 2.
 Only management actions being considered for amendment in Alternatives 3, 4, and 5 are brought forward from the 2015 and 2019 efforts.
 The remaining decisions from the prior planning efforts will remain in place regardless of which alternative is selected.
 Appendix 2, Existing GRSG Management in BLM RMPs identifies all existing GRSG management (inclusive of both 2015 and 2019 ARMPAs) for each state and identifies whether an action may be amended in the current effort.
-The figure on the next page is an example of how some decisions may be considered for amendment, while others will remain unchanged.